-- saying, 14 “Glory in the highest
+- 14 “Glory to God in the highest heaven,

 Problem is, we Christians aren’t known for being peaceful.
+The far-from-peaceful

 Human substitutes for peace.

 Ever hear of the pax Romana?
 Okay, you slept through history class; I’ll explain.
 It was one of the great achievements of the Roman Empire: Peace throughout all the territories they controlled; peace all along the coasts of the Mediterranean Sea.
-No matter where a Roman traveled, for thousands of miles, they didn’t have to worry about hostile foreigners.
+No matter where a Roman traveled, for thousands of miles, they never had to worry about hostile foreigners.
 (Just highwaymen, rough seas, and the usual accidents.)

 That’s the thinking behind the “peace through strength” which our government is so fond of using: Have a mightier military than everyone, and nobody will ever mess with us.
-Hasn’t worked so far, but defense contractors don’t mind.
+Hasn’t worked so far, but warmongers and defense contractors don’t mind.

-The nonviolent method has been described as Christlike, ’cause a great deal of it is based on Jesus’s teachings about not resisting an evildoer.
+The nonviolent method has been described as Christlike, ’cause a great deal of it is based on Jesus’s teachings about

 Lastly there’s libertarian peace: Not passive resistance, but passive acceptance.
 Live and let live.
-You do your thing, we’ll do ours, so long that it remains private, freely contented to, and stays out of everyone else’s way.
+You do your thing, we’ll do ours, so long that it remains private, freely consented to, and stays out of everyone else’s way.
 “An it harm none, do what ye will,” as the Wiccans put it.

 Going with the flow instead of fighting the tide surely looks like peace.
 We don’t argue, don’t worry, avoid controversy, stay away from drama.
 But we also bottle our frustrations, compromise our principles, and refuse to take a stand even when we really oughta.
 We permit an environment where evil people take advantage of our passivity, ’cause they realize once good people offer no opposition, their evil can thrive.